Lighthouses of Northern Cyprus

 concrete tower with ribs at each edge.
 Lighthouse painted white; the ribs are painted black, so at a distance the lighthouse appears white with narrow black vertical stripes.
 There is an enclosure in the base of the tower, but access to

 the light is by an external ladder.
-Chris and Angela Pye have a 2008 photo, and Bing
+Chris and Angela Pye have a 2008 photo, and Google

 has a satellite